Africa Cup of Nations: Senegal win first-ever title, Sadio Mane the hero

 Africa Cup of Nations final live – By Joe Prince-Wright

-Wonderful scenes from the Senegal players after the trophy lift, and this party will go on long into the night (and probably for several days) across Senegal.
+Wonderful scenes from the Senegal players after the trophy lift, and this party will go on long for a long, long time across Senegal.

+Senegal's trophy parade celebrations after winning the Africa Cup of Nations!
+What scenes in Dakar 🏆🇸🇳 pic.twitter.com/lXuHM2TTFE

 The scenes in Dakar when Mane’s penalty went in to win Senegal the trophy are incredible, and Senegal president Macky Sall has declared Monday as a national holiday, so the celebrations will continue.